Kinjalrk2k/Sudoku/README.md

-# Sudoku2
+# Sudoku
-A simple Sudoku generator and solver
+A simple Backtracking style Sudoku solver, with improved support for Sudoku generation

+Note: The Sudoku solver is complete in all sense, but the Sudoku generation algorithm(s) need improvements